jupyter/governance/conduct/conduct_enforcement.md

 to be strictly voluntary and no party can be pressured to participate.
 If the Committee suggests mediation, it should:

-* Find a candidate for mediator.
+* Find a candidate who can serve as a mediator.
 * Obtain the agreement of the reporter(s).
 The reporter(s) have complete freedom to decline the mediation idea, or to propose an alternate mediator.
 * Obtain the agreement of the reported person(s).